Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-claims.md

   Address (SS58): JL1eTcbzuZP99FjeySkDrMygNREPdbhRyV7iD5AsV4fDRcg
 ```

-The `Address (SS58)` field is what you should use to claim your KSM tokens.
+The `Address (SS58)` field is what you should use to claim your LUNAR tokens.
 Never share your
 `Secret phrase` or `Secret seed`, as these can both control your funds.

 NOTE: Previous versions of Subkey only generated Substrate addresses.
 If you do not want to generate